hlandau/ncdocs/domain-names.md

     one or more DNS resource records of type "A", and is semantically equivalent to that set of resource records.

-    The value for this item shall be one of the following forms:
+    The value for this item SHALL be one of the following forms:

     - An array of zero or more strings.
-Each such string shall contain an IPv4 address in dotted-decimal form.
-The address shall not use leading zeroes and no whitespace shall be used.
+Each such string SHALL contain an IPv4 address in dotted-decimal form.
+The address SHALL NOT use leading zeroes and whitespace SHALL NOT be used.
 The numeric form for IPv4 addresses MUST NOT be used.

       Note that it is NOT the role of an implementation to validate any semantics